meshery/meshery/docs/pages/guides/mesheryctl/running-system-checks-using-mesheryctl.md

 **Answer**: _For Kubernetes, version >=1.12.0 is recommended.
 For kubectl version >=1.12 is recommended._

-##### Question: In the "Meshery Adapter" section of check, I could see only some service mesh adapters up and running and not all.
+##### Question: In the "Meshery Adapter" section of check, I could see only some Meshery adapters up and running and not all.
 Is this fine?

 **Answer**: _Not a problem, if you feel you need to have all mesh adapters to be up running, you can do so by creating a new context `mesheryctl system context create [context-name] --set` (if you voluntarily deleted mesh adapters in your current context)_